NFL Rumors: Jimmy Garoppolo Agrees to Three-Year Deal With Raiders

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.

-The reported move reunites Garoppolo with Josh McDaniels, the Raiders head coach who formerly spent time alongside the veteran quarterback with the New England Patriots.
-Raiders general manager Dave Ziegler is familiar with Garoppolo, as well.
+The reported move reunites Garoppolo with Josh McDaniels, the Raiders coach who formerly spent time alongside the veteran quarterback with the New England Patriots.
+Raiders general manager Dave Ziegler is familiar with Garoppolo as well.

 The three were together in New England when Garoppolo was on the Patriots from 2014 to 2017.
 As backup to Tom Brady, Garoppolo earned two Super Bowl rings with then-offensive coordinator McDaniels and Ziegler, who served as both assistant director of pro scouting and director of pro personnel during the quarterback's time there.